 By Martina Sestakova

 Members of Montgomery Art Association come from all walks of life and their artworks and creative processes reflect this wonderful variety.
-In this blog, we invite you to enjoy a selection of pieces that explore REPETITION in art.
-Enjoy this lovely variety of ideas!
+In this blog, we invite you to enjoy a selection of pieces that explore 'memories'.
+Scroll down to enjoy a lovely array of ideas!

 Thank you for stopping by and enjoying the artworks of our members!
-Be sure to check out our other blogs as we celebrate the unique artworks of local Montgomery County artists.
+Be sure to check out our other blogs as we celebrate the unique artworks of DMV-based artists.